BankPoolAmsterdam/bankpoolamsterdam.github.io/index.md

 ## 19. Termination of Overtime Matches

-1. For organizational or time-management reasons, tournament officials may decide to terminate an overtime match.
-In such a case:
+1. For organizational or time-management reasons, tournament officials may decide to terminate an overtime match, even if the Express Rule is in effect.
+In such a case tournament officials may choose to resolve the match by a shootout:

+   - Each player will take alternating shots from ball in hand behind the head string, attempting to pocket a single object ball placed on the foot spot in a single attempt.
+   - The object ball must be banked into a called pocket, following all standard bank shot rules.
+   - Players alternate attempts until one player scores and the other misses in the same round.
-   - The player with the highest current score will be declared the winner;
+   - Current score will be maintained when switching to shootouts and first player to reach the target score will win.

-   - If the score is tied, the match will resume under Express Rules and the next legally scored point will determine the winner.
+2. The decision to use a shootout is at the sole discretion of the tournament officials and may not be appealed.
+Players must comply immediately upon instruction.

 ## Appendix of Standard Bank Pool Terminology
 Courtesy of [bankpool.org](https://bankpool.org/) *(definition of cross-over bank added)*